 Bellisario's Maxim: The penguins can't read and need to consult Phil and Mason to read for them.
 Except for all the times when they clearly can read when it's important for a joke.

-Big Lipped Alligator Moment: Subverted in "Eclipsed."
+Big-Lipped Alligator Moment: Subverted in "Eclipsed."
 King Julien gets a big, long musical number about his "congaga."
 Although this musical number has all the trappings of a BLAM in its over-the-top, out-of-nowhere-ness (keep in mind the show almost never does musical numbers), it sets up the plot.

 All the songs in Return of the Revenge of Dr Blowhole.

 "Funny Aneurysm" Moment: All the jokes in "The Hoboken Surprise" about Hoboken being a terrible place are a lot less amusing after Hurricane Sandy.
 Or Hurricane Irene, for that matter (the episode literally aired a week before the latter storm hit).

 Officer X. His antagonism toward the penguins is because they thwarted him in the process of doing his job.(In their defense, they WERE protecting someone they considered a friend) While you can't blame the penguins for trying to keep themselves safe, anytime he's not opposing the penguins, he's really just doing his job, and his "reward" for this is constant public humiliation and scorn.

 King Julien, hands down.
 Not only do fans pair him up with Mort and Maurice, but every single penguin too.
 The show provides plenty of chances.
 It's only a matter of time before they pair him with himself.

 As the closest thing the show has to a female lead, Marlene has been paired with every character, though pairing her off with Skipper is by far and away the most popular.